 Why Get Giftedness Testing

 Getting tested for giftedness can offer important benefits.
-Here are a few reasons why testing for giftedness might be considered:
+Here are a few reasons why it might be considered:

 Understanding and Responding To Abilities